lsteidl/NewUserPage/README.md

 Any valid email and passsword entered into the Login page will bring the user to the HomePage.

 ### Application Overview:
-  EntryPage returns 1 of 4 components: SignUp, Login, HomePage or FormError.
+  EntryPage returns 1 of 4 components: SignUp, Login, HomePage or DataError.

   SignUp returns 1 of 3 components: CustomForm, Success, or FormError.